informedcitizenry/6502.Net/README.md

 **Caution:** Changing the value of the iteration variable inside the loop can cause the application to hang.
 6502.Net does not restrict re-assigning the iteration variable inside its own or nested loops.

-## Illegal operations, 65C02 and W65C816S support
+## Illegal operations and support for 6502-variants

 By default, 6502.Net "thinks" like a 6502 assembler, compiling only the published 56 mnemonics and 151 instructions of that microprocessor.
-As of Version 1.7, 6502.Net can also compile illegal instructions as well as those of the successor WDC 65C02 and W65C816S processors.
+6502.Net can also compile illegal instructions as well as those of the successor WDC 65C02, CSG 65CE02, and W65C816S processors.
 The `.cpu` directive tells the assembler the type of source and instruction set it is to assemble.
 ```
             .cpu "6502i"    ; enable illegal instructions

             ldx #0
             slo (zpvar,x)
 ```
-There are four options for the `.cpu` directive: `6502`, `6502i`, `65C02` and `65816`. `6502` is default.
+There are four options for the `.cpu` directive: `6502`, `6502i`, `65C02`, `R65C02`, `65CE02` and `65816`. `6502` is default.
 You can also select the cpu in the command line by passing the `--cpu` option (detailed below).
-Note that only one CPU target can be selected at a time, though in the case of the `65816` selection this also includes 65C02 and 6502 (legal) instructions, since it is a superset of both.
+Note that only one CPU target can be selected at a time, though the 65C02 and 65CE02 are supersets of the 6502, and the 65816 and 65CE02 are  in turn supersets of both the 65C02 and 6502, so those CPUs will recognize the base 6502 mnemonics.

 Immediate mode on the 65816 differs based on register size.
 6502.Net must be told which size to use for which register in order to assemble the correct number of bytes for immediate mode operations.
 Use `.m8` for 8-bit accumulator and `.m16` for 16-bit accumulator; `.x8` for 8-bit index registers and `.x16` for 16-bit index registers.
 ```